rabbitmq/rabbitmq-tutorials/python/README.md

 Here you can find Python code examples from [RabbitMQ tutorials](http://www.rabbitmq.com/getstarted.html).

+To successfully use the examples you will need a running RabbitMQ server.

 ## Requirements

 To run this code you need `pika` library version 0.9.5.
 To install it run